 What are the challenges of managing a remote sales team?

-- Manage time efficiently.
+1. Manage time efficiently.

 The most obvious point to start with is time management.
 A remote worker must learn to micromanage their time.
 It can take them a few months to learn how to do this.
 One key is to schedule calls to prospects when they are free to talk.
-This will depend on your geography, and sector.
+This will depend on your geography and sector.
 For example, in her sector, in India, Remya found that it was best to talk to leads in their evening, on their commute home.

-- Be consistent
+2. Be consistent

 Remya stresses that ensuring follow up and callback times are especially important: Deciding when a second call or third call should be made.
-Or deciding when to declare when the lead is no longer interested, and when we should turn it cold.
+Or deciding when to declare that a lead is no longer interested, and turn it cold.
 Standardized procedures may be met with a bit of resistance initially, but technology makes it easy to capture data, and figure out what’s working for us and what’s not.”
 (Also read: 9 ways to automate sales tasks to improve consistency.)

 The biggest role of management is to motivate their sales teams.
 Remya explains, “It is very important for us to feel motivated.
 When prospects convert, we feel motivated, and we are on a high.
-But it’s also important that when things aren’t working out, we continue to feel motivated and part of the team.
+But it’s also important that when things aren’t working out, we continue feeling motivated and part of the team.
 That’s one thing you lose out when you’re working remotely.”
 She goes on to say that motivation doesn’t necessarily mean throwing incentives.
 Often it’s just a simple act of recognition for good work that can help.

-- Use the right metrics
+6. Use the right metrics

-- Take extra effort to build connection
+7. Take extra effort to build connections

 Feeling isolated is one of the definite downsides to working from home.
 Management can take steps to ensure this doesn’t happen.
-Weekly conversations, pipeline calls and training calls can help.
-“Training calls are a great opportunity for newbies to learn and for experienced reps to refresh their knowledge.
+Weekly conversations, pipeline calls, and training calls can help.
+“Training calls are a great opportunity for newbies to learn, and for experienced reps to refresh their knowledge.
 Pipeline calls let you have weekly conversations on roadblocks and concerns.”
 Says Remya.

-A Gallup survey found that 43% US workers work remotely in some capacity.
+A Gallup survey found that 43% of US workers work remotely in some capacity.
 Enabling work from home options for your staff enables them to have a better quality of life.
 It also helps you expand your pool of talent.
-As Remya says “It is a great time to invest in yourself, if you are working from home and you have flexibility to do the calling as and when you prefer to.
+As Remya says “It is a great time to invest in yourself if you are working from home and you have the flexibility to do the calling as and when you prefer to.
 You can manage your time and keep some time for yourself.
-Other workplaces, people struggle to make time, and weekend is all the time that they get for their family and all their personal things.
+In other workplaces, people struggle to make time, and the weekend is all the time that they get for their family and all their personal things.
 I want to learn Spanish for example, I could schedule a time to make that happen during the weekday.”
 Is it worth it?
 Yes, of course.